Skip to main content

 Preparing to Leave

-Your lease had ended or you have been given an eviction notice.
-This section covers what you need to do to give your notice to your landlord that you are not renewing your lease as well as what happens if you are served an eviction notice.
+Your lease has ended, or you've received an eviction notice.
+This section explains the steps you need to take to inform your landlord that you won't be renewing your lease, as well as what to do if you are served with an eviction notice.

 • In this section we help you figure out how and when you need to give your notice to the landlord or property manager that you are not renewing your lease agreement